jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/clients/index.md

 More Tutorials
 --------------

-Interested in trying more Bluemix and DevOps capabilities, here is a list of tutorials:
+Interested in trying more Bluemix&trade; and DevOps capabilities, here is a list of tutorials:

 * [Getting Started with IBM Bluemix and IBM DevOps Services using Node.js](/tutorials/jazzeditor)
 * [Getting Started with IBM Bluemix and IBM DevOps Services using Java](/tutorials/jazzeditorjava)